OBarronCS/pwnbox/README.md

 Docker Desktop is known to take an unbounded amount of RAM on Windows.
 If you notice in Task Manager that the Docker daemon is taking an enormous amount of RAM, a reliable way to reclaim it is to go into a terminal and type `wsl --shutdown` (it cannot be stopped in Task Manager).
 This will end all WSL and Docker processes and reclaim the memory.
 This will also turn off Docker Desktop - you will need to re-open it to turn it back on.

-Additionally, when developing and creating images, Docker Desktop will not free up memory to the OS even after deleting images or a `docker system prune`.
+Additionally, if you are developing and creating Docker images on Windows, Docker Desktop will not free up memory to the OS even after deleting images or a `docker system prune`.
 To reclaim this disk space, you can do the following to resize the file system Docker uses:

 ```powershell
 wsl --shutdown